 BARC data from numerical simulations tend to deviate significantly from those obtained with experimental measurements.
-For example, Bruno et al. (2014) report that the recirculation region over the cylinder side differs, with highly-resolved LES simulations not matching experiments with their prediction of a consistently shorter recirculation.
-Besides turbulence modelling, numerical discretisation and experimental uncertainties, such discrepancies may derive from differences in the setup, i.e., the boundary conditions at the inlet and spanwise boundaries and the inherent geometrical imperfections of the experimental models.
+For example, [5] report that the recirculation region over the cylinder side differs, with highly-resolved LES simulations not matching experiments with their prediction of a consistently shorter recirculation.
+Besides turbulence modelling, numerical discretisation and experimental uncertainties, such discrepancies may derive from differences in the setup, i.e. the boundary conditions at the inlet and spanwise boundaries and the inherent geometrical imperfections of the experimental models.
 In the numerical simulations the inlet condition is that of an unperturbed flow parallel to the rectangular cylinder without free-stream turbulence, but in experiments the incoming flow is less deterministic than that.
-This aspect was already found by Mannini et al. (2017) to affect the longitudinal extent of the main recirculating region.
-They studied experimentally the effect of free-stream turbulence and of the angle of attack on the main features of the BARC flow, finding that an increase of the free-stream turbulence shifts upstream the peak of the root-mean-square value of the pressure coefficient, implying a decrease of the length of the main recirculating region over the cylinder (Kiya and Sasaki 1983).
+This aspect was already found by Mannini et al. [23] to affect the longitudinal extent of the main recirculating region.
+They studied experimentally the effect of free-stream turbulence and of the angle of attack on the main features of the BARC flow, finding that an increase of the free-stream turbulence shifts upstream the peak of the root-mean-square value of the pressure coefficient, implying a decrease of the length of the main recirculating region over the cylinder [17].
 In the spanwise direction, almost every numerical simulation employs periodic boundary conditions, which are clearly different from a wind-tunnel experiment where a solid wall exists.
-However, Bruno et al. (2012) have shown that this boundary condition does not significantly affect the size of the main recirculating bubble.
+However, Bruno et al. [4] have shown that this boundary condition does not significantly affect the size of the main recirculating bubble.

 The present work focuses on the geometrical representation of the corners.
 Perfectly sharp corners are obviously just an idealisation: a laboratory model will always have corners affected to some extent by manufacturing inaccuracies.
-The effect of rounding the corners has been mostly studied for a square cylinder (where the recirculation region on the side is missing) by for example Park and Yang (2016) and Cao and Tamura (2017) for low and high Reynolds numbers.
-For rectangular cylinders with larger AR we recall Lamballais et al. (2008) and Lamballais et al. (2010), that investigate both threedimensional and two-dimensional infinite D-shaped bodies changing the curvature radius R of the upstream corners.
-Cimarelli et al. (2020) investigated the effects of different geometrical peculiarities such as the LE corners and the presence of a TE on the main flow features.
-Chiarini et al. (2021) studied how rounded LE and TE corners affect the occurrence of the first instability.
-Recently, Rocchio et al. (2020) used an implicit LES to carry out a sensitivity analysis of the BARC flow to the rounding of the LE corners at Re = 40000.
+The effect of rounding the corners has been mostly studied for a square cylinder (where the recirculation region on the side is missing) by for example [33] and [7] for low and high Reynolds numbers.
+For rectangular cylinders with larger \mathcal{R} we recall the works [18, 19] that investigate both three-dimensional and two-dimensional infinite D-shaped bodies changing the curvature radius R of the upstream corners.
+[10] investigated the effects of different geometrical peculiarities such as the LE corners and the presence of a TE on the main flow features.
+[9] studied how rounded LE and TE corners affect the occurrence of the first instability.
+Recently, [37] used an implicit LES to carry out a sensitivity analysis of the BARC flow to the rounding of the LE corners.
 They identified the inadequate treatment of the corners as one of the reasons for the disagreement between numerical and experimental data.
 Indeed, they found that introducing even a tiny curvature radius is enough to significantly enlarge the size of the main recirculating region, thus reducing the discrepancy with the experimental data.
 However, the generality of this result with respect to both the Reynolds number and the numerical approach remains to be ascertained, and this is one of the two goals of the present contribution.